t90029t90029/CS300-Software_Engineering-frupal/README.md

 ## Controls
 The adventurer can move north (W), west (A), south (S), and east (D).
-The adventurer can move the cursor to inspect grovnicks with the arrow keys.
+The adventurer can move the cursor to inspect grovnicks with the arrow keys (indicated by > on the menu).
 The 'i' key toggles the adventurer's inventory view, which will show tools and quest items.
 The Enter key will buy an item, if the adventurer has enough whiffles.